This was the official website for the 2008 full-length documentary, Flunked, directed by Corey Burres .

 The American education system is failing.
 It's time to do something.
 "Flunked", narrated by Joe Mantegna, is a full-length documentary designed to be both informative and entertaining, without compromising the truth of the crisis we are facing in education today.
 Most people are well aware of the declining test scores and competitiveness of the average American student, as well as myriad other problems facing education today.
 However, complaining about the problem, while easy to do, produces little productive results.
 Instead, "Flunked" focuses on many of today's schools nationwide that are "getting it right"---attaining great results in terms of college preparation, high test scores, and graduating competent workers for tomorrow's economy.
 Flunked is coming soon!

 I was eager to see this film, not only because of its content, but also because I happened to be in Portland when they were filming there.
 I am a film nut, and like a small child looking at a fire truck, whenever I come across a film crew with all their truck, spotlights, and crew, I stop and watch.
-I had just delivered a designer dining table to a client.
+I had just delivered a designer dining table from a collector in Baltimore to a client.
 It was an Atlas hand-made dining table by Danny Lane for Fiam Italia.
 This particular dining table features layers of straight and curved edge glass sculpted entirely by hand.
 At over $22,000.00, the client wanted it to be hand delivered by me.
-The east coast company, room service 360°, that is an affiliate partner for the most respected Italian furniture designers and manufacturers in the market place today special ordered it for my client .
+I used our trusted Baltimore movers for this long haul, but especially because of the high value of the load.
+The buyer had negotiated with the collector in Baltimore and special ordered it for my client.
 Fourteen weeks later I was in Portland making sure is was delivered and assembled according to the specs.
 Everything was in order.
-The client was thrilled with the table.
+The client was thrilled with the table and I was relieved to get that piece out of the moving van.
 I left to get something to eat and ran into the film crew for Flunked.
 They were taking a break at the same cafe as myself.
 I got talking to one of the crew and learned about Flunked.
 I thought the premise, showing education alternatives, including charter schools and reform options for fixing troubled public schools was great and said I would look for the documentary once it was released.
 I was glad to hear that Flunked won Best Documentary at the San Fernando Valley International Film Festival in Los Angeles, Best Educational Documentary at the Bayou City Inspirational Film Festival in Houston, the Award of Merit from the Accolade Competition, and the first ever SPNovation Award.

 America, we have a problem.